Remote Work Guide: How to Find Work-From-Home Jobs

 In addition to what you want, think about what you already have.
 Regardless of your experience level, chances are you already have a solid transferable skill set that encompasses both technical skills (sometimes referred to as “hard skills”) and workplace skills (also known as “soft skills”).

-List out the skills you feel most confident in and enjoy using in your daily role.
+List the skills you feel most confident in and enjoy using daily.
 In particular, consider your skills that translate well to remote work, such as effective communication, time management, and other interpersonal skills.
-This list can help guide your remote job search along with your goals.
+Along with your goals, this list can help guide your remote job search.

 Since remote work is available across a wide range of fields, narrowing your job search to specific roles of interest can help you find the right job quicker than you might with a broad “remote work” search.